When Loss Changes Everything

 We’ll help you find ways to honour what you’ve lost while also rebuilding your life.
 This isn’t about forgetting or “moving on.”
 It’s about finding a way to carry your loss while still living.

 For those experiencing complicated grief, where intense grief symptoms persist and interfere with daily life, we use specialized approaches that research shows can help.
-A study in JAMA Psychiatry found that targeted therapy for complicated grief significantly reduces symptoms and improves functioning.

 You’ll learn to understand your unique grief experience.
 We’ll help you make sense of what you’re feeling and normalize reactions that might seem confusing or scary.